Who is the course for?

 This is a 5 day course (9am – 5pm on the classroom days).
 The final boating practical session which is on the last day of the course, you will only be required to attend for 1-2 hours to complete this practical, the time will be determined and communicated to you during the course.
 All of the equipment, training and assessment materials that participants need will be provided by SMT.
 Participants must bring their own writing materials and their own work-style clothing and enclosed footwear appropriate to the forecast weather conditions.

-Note: Participants are required to do some self-study before the course.
-SMT will provide materials from which participants are required to learn lights, shapes and sound signals before the course.
+Note: SMT will provide materials from which participants are required to learn lights, shapes and sound signals as part of self-study before the course